 (5) Every Master's or Diploma thesis must contain an abstract in the language in which the thesis is written.
 The thesis must in any case contain an English abstract.
-It must also include a table of contents and a bibliography as well as a declaration that the thesis was written by the student him/herself and has not been submitted elsewhere for a similar purpose.
-In addition, the documents "Plagiatsprüfung vorwissenschaftlicher bzw. wissenschaftlicher Arbeiten von Studierenden" ("Plagiarism check of pre-academic and academic student theses") and "Sicherung guter wissenschaftlicher Praxis und zur Vermeidung von Fehlverhalten in der Wissenschaft" ("Safeguarding good scientific practice and preventing malpractice in science") as amended shall be taken into account.
+It must also include a table of contents and a bibliography.
+The digital final version contains an unsigned declaration that the Master's or Diploma thesis was written by the student him/herself and has not been submitted to another university for the award of an academic degree.
+The signed declaration must be attached separately.
+For data protection reasons, the thesis may not contain any personal data (e.g. matriculation numbers, CVs, addresses, signatures, etc.), with the exception of the names of the student and the supervisor.
+In addition, the documents "Plagiarism check of pre-academic and academic student theses" and "Guideline for Good Scientific Practice and Prevention of Research Misconduct" as amended and approved by the FH Board shall apply.